1. Warren Hastings was the first ___________.

 Explanation: The Treaty of Mangalore (1784) restored conquered territories to pre-war status.

-61. The Treaty of Mangalore was signed between:
+61. The Treaty of Mangalore was signed between___________.

 A) British and Marathas